terrydolan/catmon-img-classifier/README.md

 MobileNetV2 was selected because it has a small 'footprint', allowing the application and model to be deployed on a standard raspberry pi.

-## Dataset
+## Datasets
 The *catmon_input* folder containing the image data is available on Kaggle for download.
-See the datasets/DATASETS_README.md file for more information on the structure of the image data and how to download.
+See the *./datasets/DATASETS_README.md* file for more information on the structure of the image data and how to download.

 ## Key Project Files